 Implications for international law firms

-“Leaders in professional services firms should adopt five critical strategies in the face the five opportunities” as Chin outlines.
-These are:
+“Leaders in professional services law firms in Asia should adopt five critical actions in the face of the five occasions.”
+Chin outlines the following:

 - Understand the unique economic drivers in each of the countries in the region.